How I Swapped My Career As A Web Builder To Build A Multiple Six-Figure Business Teaching Tech Online

 I’m proud to say, it’s a guiding principle that I’ve always stuck to.

-To this day, you’ll find less than 30 videos on my Design Build Web YouTube channel (currently on hiatus as my attention is focused on this site now).
+To this day, you’ll find less than 30 videos on my Design Build Web YouTube channel (been on hiatus for a while, but I’ll be firing it up again soon).

 This might sound quite paltry until you realise that, combined, they’ve been watched over 1,053,900 times—an average of over 37,500 views per video (one video has had 240,000 views alone).